perfsonar/docs/_sources/install_rcs.rst.txt

     wget http://downloads.perfsonar.net/debian/perfsonar-minor-staging.list
     wget -qO - http://downloads.perfsonar.net/debian/perfsonar-snapshot.gpg.key | apt-key add -

 These Debian packages should work on Debian 9, Ubuntu 16 and Ubuntu 18.
+The perfsonar-testpoint bundle should also work on Debian 10.

 On Ubuntu you need to make you have the **universe** repository enabled, this is done with the command ``add-apt-repository universe``